kfhermes/DustCast/README.md

 ## Generating nowcasts
 We provide the pretrained model and preprocessed SEVIRI observations that can be used for running the case study from our paper.
 Further input data can be obtained directly from [EUMETSAT](https://navigator.eumetsat.int/product/EO:EUM:DAT:MSG:HRSEVIRI).
 For generating nowcasts, download the model weights from [Zenodo](https://doi.org/10.5281/zenodo.17508993) and place them into `/data/models`.
-From the main DustCast directory, run
+In the main DustCast directory, run
 ```
 python nowcast.py --arg_init=20240607T1700 --n_fcframes 8 --n_ens=5
 ```